What’s Involved In Professional AC Maintenance Services?

 Maintain Safe Indoor Air Temperatures

 For this reason, seniors need to maintain a comfortable temperature at home.
 Using the air conditioner and furnace at the correct times of the year can help.
-This is especially important in Modesto, where the average temperature in July is over 90 degrees, and the average temperature in January is less than 40 degrees.
+This is especially important in Modesto, where the average temperature in July is over 90 degrees, and the average in January is less than 40 degrees.

 Seniors who live on a fixed income will sometimes maintain less-than-comfortable temperatures at home to save money.
 Some may also neglect HVAC maintenance to save money on HVAC contractors.
 Avoid these temptations and always do what you must to maintain safe indoor air temperatures.